dbt-labs/docs.getdbt.com/website/docs/tutorial/1-setting-up.md

 select * from final
 ```

-Now that you have some context for this tutorial, let's get your environment set up.
-Check out the table of contents to the left to set up your environment on BigQuery, Snowflake, or Redshift.
-These guides are helpful for anyone with an existing data platform or starting from scratch.

 ## Choose the way you want to develop
 There’s two main ways of working with dbt: